Ten years of the Paris Agreement: what have we achieved?

 We need to do so much more – and Australia has a key role to play

-Australia makes up just 0.3% of the global population, but we contribute far more than our fair share of climate pollution: we are the world’s 10th largest polluter on a per person basis, and one of the largest fossil fuel exporters.
+Australia is a major climate polluter: we are the world’s 10th largest polluter on a per person basis, and one of the largest fossil fuel exporters.
+So we have an important role to play at home, and abroad.
 With the right policies, Australia can contribute to global goals while growing our own economy and creating skilled jobs.

 Powering past our climate targets